 Linking Information to Familiar Sounds

 Suppose we are learning the names of the states.
-We can connect Georgia to George, Louisiana to Louis, Maryland to Mary, and so on.
+We can connect “Georgia” to “George,” “Louisiana” to “Louis,” “Maryland” to “Mary,: and so on.
 Categorizing the names of the states or ordering them by size or within region provides more associations.

 Linking Information to Visual Representations

 Maryland can be linked to a picture of a marriage, Oregon to a picture of a gun, Maine to a burst water main, and so forth.
 Letters and numerals can be linked to something that evokes both familiar sounds and images.
-For example, one can be linked to bun and a picture of a boy eating a bun, b to bee and a picture of a bee.
+For example, “one: can be linked to “bun: and a picture of a boy eating a bun, “b” to “bee “and a picture of a bee.
 Those links can be used over and over again.
-“April is the cruelest month, breeding lilacs out of the dead land” is easi remembered thinking of an ominous spring, coiled malevolently over the spring flowers.
+“April is the cruelest month, breeding lilacs out of the dead land” is more easily remembered thinking of an ominous metal spring, coiled malevolently over the spring flowers.

 Linking Information to Associated Information

-A person’s name, linked to information such as a well-known person having the same name, a soundalike, and some personal information, is easier to remember than the name rehearsed by itself.
+A person’s name, linked to information such as a well-known person having the same name, a sound-alike, and some personal information, is easier to remember than the name rehearsed by itself.
 Louis (Louis Armstrong) “looms” over Jacksonville (his place of birth).
 Learning the states of Australia while thinking of the points of the compass and the British origins of many of the names (New South Wales) is easier than learning them in order alone.

 Making the Information Vivid